 I own a leasehold house in Burwash.
 Conveyancing and HSBC Bank mortgage went though with no issue.
 I have received a letter from someone saying they have taken over the reversionary interest in the property.
 It included a ground rent demand for rent dating back to 1993.
 The conveyancing solicitor in Burwash who acted for me is not around.
 What should I do?

 The first thing you should do is make enquiries of HMLR to make sure that the individual claiming to own the freehold is indeed the new freeholder.
 It is not necessary to incur the fees of a Burwash conveyancing lawyer to do this as it can be done on-line for a few pound.
 Rest assured that in any event, even if this is the rightful freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 I acquired a studio flat in Burwash, conveyancing formalities finalised September 2002.
 How much will my lease extension cost?
 Comparable properties in Burwash with over 90 years remaining are worth £207,000.
 The ground rent is £60 charged once a year.
 The lease comes to an end on 21st October 2077

-With only 78 years remaining on your lease we estimate the price of your lease extension to range between £7,600 and £8,800 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 57 years unexpired we estimate the price of your lease extension to range between £28,500 and £33,000 plus professional fees.

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before getting professional advice.